shamimarashid/GCN_EpiPred/README.md

 If the code or poster of GCN_EpiPred were useful in your work, please cite the abstract or link directly to this repository.
 Thanks!

 If the CoV-AbDab_310.csv data was useful, please cite _PESI: Paratope-Epitope Set Interaction for SARS-CoV-2 Neutralization Prediction_ by
 Zhang Wan, Zhuoyi Lin, Shamima Rashid, Shaun Yue-Hao Ng, Rui Yin, Jayavelu Senthilnath, and Chee-Keong Kwoh.
-IEEE BIBM 2023.
+Proceedings of the IEEE Conference in Bioinformatics and Biomedicine (BIBM) 2023.